rohbotics/pifi/README.md

 ## Connecting to a network while in AP mode
 Connect to the ap mode wifi (default UbiquityRobot<4HEX>, password robotseverywhere) on your laptop.
 (Where <4HEX> is the last 4 digits of the device mac address.)

-SSH into the robot with `ssh ubuntu@10.42.0.1`.
+SSH into the device with `ssh ubuntu@10.42.0.1`.

-Once logged into the robot, run `sudo pifi add WIFI_SSID PASSWORD`, and reboot `sudo reboot`.
+Once logged into the device, run `sudo pifi add WIFI_SSID PASSWORD`, and reboot `sudo reboot`.

-Your robot should now be connected to your network.
+Your device should now be connected to your network.

 ## Installation
 The recommended way to install is from debs.
 The apt source at https://packages.ubiquityrobotics.com/ has the packages.